TheBabinator/Addons/README.md

 * You can NOT post an edited version of this content anywhere.
 Unless credited and approved by the author.
 * You may NOT copy and redistribute any part of any code or file without express written permission of the author.

-This notice applies to all files within this repository, even where not stated within the files.
+This notice applies to all files within this repository, even where not stated within the files.<br />
 Copyright © 2018-19, Satoru | All rights reserved | DO NOT DISTRIBUTE